yuchen-osdu/wellbore-domain-services/README.md

 # Introduction

-Wellbore Domain Data Management Services (Wellbore-DDMS) Open Subsurface Data Universe (OSDU) is one of the several backend services that comprise Schlumberger's Exploration and Production (E&P) software ecosystem.
+Wellbore Domain Data Management Services (Wellbore-DDMS) Open Subsurface Data Universe (OSDU) is one of the several backend services that comprise OSDU software ecosystem.
 It is a single, containerized service written in Python that provides an API for wellbore related data.

 [[_TOC_]]